nikitafedorov008/nikitafedorov008/README.md

 The project received 1 place in the 2018 Preactum Cup and funding in the amount of 300,000 rubles from the "Rybakov Fund"

-**Key skills:**
+### Key skills:

-- I have the skills to create applications of medium complexity for Android "from scratch"
+- Skills to create mobile applications of medium complexity "from scratch"
-- I have several laid out applications
+- Several laid out applications
-- Also a lot of debugged working pieces of code that can be used for future projects
-- I work in the AndroidStudio and IntellijIdea environments
+- Work in AndroidStudio / IntellijIdea & VSCode & XCode environments
-- Knowledge of the Android API 25.0 and up, understanding Android architecture
+- Knowledge of the Android API 25.0 and up, understanding Android & iOS architectures
-- I read technical documentation and literature in English
 - Understanding the principles of OOP
-- Skills in working with version control systems: Git, Github
-- Java, Kotlin, Dart - Material Design - JSON, XML - Firebase - MVP, BLoC - Material Design, Fragments
+- Knowledge of presentation desgin patterns: MVVM, BLoC, MVP
+- Languages: Kotlin, Swift, Dart, Java
+- UI: Material Design, Human Interface, Fluent UI
+- Data Formats: JSON, ProtoBuf, FlatBuffer/FlexBuffer
+- Services: Firebase, Supabase, Sentry

 **Foreign languages:**